 Our processing basis is the consent of the individual who wishes to use the service.
 To provide good service to our customers with good follow-up, we store information about customers in a customer database.
 Examples of the information stored include company name, contact person, user name, password, phone, and email.
 The information is stored on servers operated by MET.
 The information will be stored for the lifetime of the service, unless otherwise specified.

 The system owner is responsible for processing personal data for the recruiting service.
 Our processing basis is the consent of the individual who wishes to apply for a position at MET.
 JobbNorge is our provider of recruiting services.
 A separate data processing agreement between MET and JobbNorge governs what information the provider has access to and how it is to be handled.

 Applications will be deleted after 120 days.
 Job applications will normally not be journaled, only if the applicant will be employed by MET.
 Other documents, including lists of applicants and lists of nominees, are stored.
 Journal information is not deleted, but is sheltered in the public electronic mail journal (i.e. names of persons/names of applicants are not shown).

-Processing of personal data in case processing and records
+Processing of personal data in case processing and archive